Stella Maxwell Wears Nothing But Booty Shorts In Hot New Instagram Photos

 “Do one on a NJ rooftop next. @stellamaxwell,” suggested another hopeful supporter.

-And in another Instagram post on August 29, Stella put her incredible body on show.
-That time, she posed on a bed in dark purple lingerie.
+In another Instagram post on August 29, Stella put her incredible body on show.
+That time, she posed on a bed in dark purple lingerie as a dog lay asleep by her side.
 Her bra had small jagged lace accents along her cleavage, and her bottoms had scalloped lace.
-She sat on her knees with her legs apart and gave a flirty smile with her lips closed.
-She wore her hair down in a middle part.
-Plus, a dog was asleep by her side.
+She sat on her knees with her legs apart and smiled flirtatiously with her lips closed, wearing her hair down in a middle part.